rory81/growing_funds/README.md

 ##### The Crowdfunding host
 A project can only be started when logged on and the user has to agree to the conditions of the site to be able to publish the project.
 The content of the terms and conditions are now all made up, but are accessible by the information button next to the "Your Project" title.
-Also when the host doesn't agree to the terms and conditions the arising error will give a link to the Terms and Conditions page.
+Also, when the host doesn't agree to the terms and conditions the arising error will give a link to the Terms and Conditions page.

 The crowdfunding host wants to be able to tell their story, in order to entice people to pledge to their project.
 The CKeditor is added to enable the host to put some styling in to the story and therefore make it more attractive.
-A dropdown with predefined categories are given so that their isn't a proliferation of categories, making it harder for users to find a specific project.
+A dropdown with predefined categories is given so that there isn't a proliferation of categories, making it harder for users to find a specific project.
 When there isn't an image added to the project a default image will be shown.

 In the backlog there are a few more items to further develop this section: